ana-rodrigues/sw-domains/README.md

 # Safe Web 🛡️

 A Chrome extension that protects users from phishing and typosquatting attacks by analyzing domain names in real-time and providing instant visual feedback.

 This project was built as a learning experiment using Windsurf AI as a tutor to learn JavaScript and Chrome extension development.

-**⚠️ Disclaimer**: This extension is an experimental project built for learning purposes.
+**Important disclaimer**: This extension is an experimental project built for learning purposes.
 While it achieves 94.3% detection accuracy in testing, it should not be considered a complete security solution.
 Always verify URLs manually when entering sensitive information.

 ![Chrome Extension](https://img.shields.io/badge/Chrome-Extension-blue?logo=googlechrome)
 ![Manifest V3](https://img.shields.io/badge/Manifest-V3-green)
 ![JavaScript](https://img.shields.io/badge/JavaScript-ES6+-yellow?logo=javascript)
 ![Detection Accuracy](https://img.shields.io/badge/Detection-94.3%25-success)

----

 ## What It Does